Skip to main content

 What will the site look like when complete?

-The main part of the site (outside the wetland) will be mostly buildings, surrounded by passenger vehicle parking and truck/container areas.
+The main part of the site (outside the wetland and forested hillside) will be mostly buildings, surrounded by passenger vehicle parking and truck/container areas.
 The central portion of the site is a good example:

-Passenger vehicle areas and the perimeter of the site will be landscaped.
+Passenger vehicle areas and the perimeter of the site will be.
 The site includes a “through street” from South Burlington Way to South 35th Street, connecting the site to the Sounder Station and the neighborhood to the south with a 10-foot sidewalk and street trees between the buildings and the railroad tracks.
+An approved landscaping plan is available in the Land Use file LU21-0125.
+(Visit our Customer Access Portal and enter LU21-0125 into the search field on the upper right.
+You do not need a permitting account to view this permit and attachments.)

 What conditions did the City place on the permit for this project?

-Based on information gathered in its SEPA review, the City placed conditions on the permit.
+Based on information gathered in its State Environmental Policy Act (SEPA) review, the City placed conditions on the permit.
 These conditions must be related to the environmental impact of a project and meet the requirements of Washington state law.
 In this case, the City placed conditions on the permit relating to air quality and greenhouse gases; urban forestry and vegetation; environmental health; and traffic condition monitoring, intersection modifications, new signals, street connections and sections.

 How will the developer protect the environment and sensitive wetlands on the site?